ricardo-semiao/phyopt/README.md

 ## Development Comments

-This package is young, and puts much of the responsibility of the optimization on the user.
-Having said that, I think it is decently solid.
-Once I implement tests and run more examples, I figure it will be already stable.
+This package is young and places much of the optimization responsibility on the user.
+That said, I believe it is reasonably solid.
+Once I implement tests and run more examples, I expect it will be stable.

 Some of the more important features I plan to add in the future are:

-- The `testthat` package structure is created for the package, but I haven’t had the time to write unir tests yet.
+- The `testthat` package structure is created for the package, but I haven’t had the time to write unit tests yet.
 - Add more complicated examples to `vignette("example", package = "phyopt")`.
 - Expand the suggested metrics on `get_metrics`, also add suggestions